AndroidPillars/React---Basics/README.md

 - Functional components are simply javascript functions.
 - We can create a functional component in React by writing a javascript function.
-- These functions may or may not receive data as parameters &nbsp;
+- These functions may or may not receive data as parameters.
+  &nbsp;
   ```ruby
   function Democomponent()